This set of Avionics Multiple Choice Questions & Answers (MCQs) focuses on “Accelerometer”.

 Explanation: The accelerometer is a type of inertial instrument that measures the acceleration in any given axes.
 The measured acceleration can be integrated over time to obtain velocity and distance.

-2. What is the output given by an accelerometer if the instrument is accelerated upward with acceleration of 7g?
+2. What is the output given by an accelerometer if the instrument is accelerated upward with an acceleration of 7g?